astropy/astropy/docs/development/workflow/git_edit_workflow_examples.rst

 Give the test a reasonably clear name; I chose: ``test_array_len``.
 The easiest way to figure out what you need to import and how to set up the test is to look at other tests.
-If you want to see the full test take a look at
-TODO: INSERT LINK TO COMMIT
+The full test is in the traceback below and in `pull request 1917`_

 Write the test, then see if it works as expected--remember, in this case we expect to *fail*.
 Running ``py.test test_arrays.py`` gives the expected